JuniorTakaki/Discord-webhook/README.md

 For inquiries, contact moderators or administrators through direct messages or the #contact-moderators channel.

 **Note: This community page is designed to provide a seamless interaction between the webpage and community activities.**

+## Webhook Notification

+Stay informed about community updates by setting up our webhook on your Discord server.
+Receive instant notifications about announcements, events, and more.
+[Add Webhook](#your_webhook_link_here)

 Thank you for being a part of our growing community!
 Happy coding! 🚀